-In fact he'd even come under scrutiny from the local wildlife authority (DNRE) in relation to his unusual snakes.
+Pails had been doing this for most herpetological visitors for several years and had in fact come under scrutiny from the local wildlife authority (DNRE) in relation to his unusual snakes.

-Previously, officials with the local authority had taken extra time to inspect these snakes and concluded (for want of alternatives) that they were in all probability just a variant of Cannia australis, as was recorded on Pails' record books and so no action was taken against him.
+Previously, officials with the local authority had taken extra time to inspect these snakes and concluded that they were in all probability a variant of Cannia australis, as was recorded on Pails' record books and no action was taken against him.

-Legal action against Pails had been considered, but the idea was dropped after the department was unsure as to what, if anything they could charge him with in connection to these snakes of doubtful taxa.
+Legal action against Pails had been considered, but the idea was dropped after the department was unsure as to what, if anything they could charge him with in connection to these snakes.